 - Your baby can be offered food that the whole family is eating, with little need for further preparation.

 - Parents often say that babies who choose what to feed themselves have wider food tastes.
 The evidence is mixed about whether baby-led weaning could stop babies from becoming fussy eaters (Boswell, 2021).

 - Some research suggests babies who feed themselves are more likely to control their appetite, perhaps reducing their risk of being overweight later in life.
 Other research suggests that’s not the case, so we don’t yet know for sure.
 (Townsend and Pitchford, 2012, Brown and Lee 2015; Rapley, 2015; Brown et al, 2017; Lakshman et al, 2017; Boswell, 2021)

 What are the negatives of baby-led weaning?

 - Some parents worry that baby-led weaning is more likely to cause their baby to choke than spoon-feeding.
 Emerging evidence suggests that baby-led weaning may result in more gagging as babies get used to swallowing but no increased likelihood of choking (Brown, 2018).

 - Baby-led weaning can be messier than spoon-feeding.
-Whether you’re spoon-feeding or baby-led weaning, you’re bound to have some mess at this age.
+But whether you’re spoon-feeding or baby-led weaning, you’re bound to have some mess at this age.

 Baby-led weaning and choking

 All babies have a strong gag reflex, and there's a clear difference between gagging and choking.
-When your baby gags, they might cough and go red in the face but if they are choking, they will be silent.
+When your baby gags, their eyes may water, they might cough, retch or make a noise in their throat and go red in the face.
+But if they are choking, their face will go pale or bluish and they will be silent.

 This page was last reviewed in February 2022